Fair Work Audit: How to Prepare and What to Expect

 1. Award Coverage

 Common finding: Applying the wrong award.
 A cafe applying the Hospitality Award instead of the Restaurant Award.
-A takeaway shop applying the Restaurant Award instead of the Fast Food Award.
-Wrong award = wrong rates for every employee.

 2. Employee Classification